 Detection of lost communications with the peer site is imperative while the site is running in Peer Pressure Control mode.

 The health of the communications link from the peer site is monitored by the local RTU via a toggle bit which is alternatively set and reset at each update by the peer site.
 If the toggle bit has not changed for a set time, communications with the peer site is deemed to have failed.
-(See Peer Communications Timeout section 7.1.4.3.)
+(See Peer Communications Timeout section 7.1.4.3)

 UUTS SCADA